 There are a large number of hair extensions and every single one of them requires regular maintenance.
 Why?
 Because your natural hair grows, and your extensions don’t.
 Some styles of hair extensions last longer than others, for example, fusion bonded extensions and micro ring extensions.
 These are both semi-permanent styles and can last up to 4-6 months (Good quality Russian hair 2+ years) but need repositioning usually every 2-3 months.
 Whereas tape-in hair extensions last from 6-8 weeks.
 In any case, before you purchase extensions it is of utmost importance that you do your research.

 Will the Process You Use Damage My Hair, Including When the Extensions Are Taken Out?

-Techniques that glue the extensions to your natural hair and need chemicals to remove them have most potential to damage your hair.
-Also, extensions that pull on your natural hair may cause some hair-loss.
+Techniques that glue the extensions to your natural hair and need chemicals to remove them have the most potential to damage your hair.
+Also, extensions that pull on your natural hair may cause some hair loss.
 The safest methods are those, like micro ring extensions, that use no chemicals and create minimal traction.

 Will I Be Able to Look After My Extensions in the Same Way as My Natural Hair?